CEE countries still greatly under-represented in EU institutions

 For the year 2021 alone, of the 13 new mandates, eight (or 62%) went to Western Europe, three to Southern Europe (23%), one to Northern Europe and to Eastern Europe (8% each), and none to Central Europe.

-Pro rata of the regions’ number of member states, Western and Southern Europe still received close to 62% of appointments in 2019-2021, while Eastern Europe received 13% and Northern and Central Europe 8% each, when each should have received 20% if the division were equal.
+Pro rata for the regions’ number of member states, Western and Southern Europe still received close to 62% of appointments in 2019-2021, while Eastern Europe received 13% and Northern and Central Europe 8% each, when each should have received 20% if the division were equal.

 There was a better picture when adjusted for population, over the 2019-2021 period, with Eastern Europe achieving 15% and Central Europe 20.5%, i.e. an equal share.

-However, appointments from Central and Eastern Europe remain concentrated in EU agencies – the least prestigious and visible bodies – representing 80% and 63% of their posts respectively over the three-year period, compared to one third for Western and Southern European members.
+However, appointments from Central and Eastern Europe remain concentrated in EU agencies – the least prestigious and visible bodies – representing 80% and 63% of their posts respectively over the three-year period, compared with one third for Western and Southern European members.

 In that period Eastern Europe only had a single appointment to a leadership position in a European institution (Ilze Juhansone, the Latvian Secretary-General of the European Commission), while Central Europe had none.